 What skills and competencies are required of this “new” type of General Counsel ?

 General Counsel are increasingly becoming part of the executive committee involved in making strategic decisions.
-They have to anticipate what legal consequences business decisions may have, so they need to be part of the business and not just technical experts.
+They have to anticipate what legal consequences business decisions may have.
+For that, they need to be part of the business and not just technical experts.

-They have to be familiar with the company’s overall strategy in order to align the compliance with the business; Understand the potential risks in order to anticipate them and secure the business.
+They have to be familiar with the company’s overall strategy in order to align the compliance with the business.
+The General Counsel should understand the potential risks in order to anticipate them and secure the business.

 How do you determine what type of person a specific organisation needs ?

 We grasp, seize, and understand the company’s needs: culture, competitive environment, and main objectives to define precisely the senior executive position and determine the ideal, suitable profile.